Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 Book the sleeper from Budapest to Bucharest at the Romanian Railways website bileteinternationale.cfrcalatori.ro.

 Click EN top right for English.
 Booking opens up to 90 days ahead.
 For Bucharest type Bucuresti.
-You print your own ticket or can show it on your laptop or phone.
+You print your own ticket or can show it on your phone.

 You can also book at the Hungarian Railways website www.mav-start.hu, see my advice on using it.
 For Bucharest type Bucuresti.
 You show your ticket in the MAV app on your phone.